-Comprehensive reproductive health services includes the provision of contraception or abortion.
+Comprehensive reproductive health services including assisted reproductive technology such as in vitro fertilization (IVF), the provision of contraception or abortion.

 The Medical Society of Virginia further opposes efforts which criminalize or impose civil penalties for obtaining or providing evidence-based reproductive health services, or enforce medically unnecessary standards on healthcare providers and clinics that in turn make it economically or physically difficult for healthcare providers and clinics to provide services.